 Describe a typical day at LR?

-My role looks at how we are going to develop our relatively new innovation strategy for M&O and working on developing each portfolio within that strategy.
-My role is partly on engagement – internally and externally.
-This means working with technical exprtise and the sales community to get that link with the customers to really understand what areas we should be looking at.
-In terms of a typical day for engagement it might be organising innovation sessions at technical or external events to showcase and engage customers in innovation to prioritise which innovation activity we should be looking at now and finding customers to pilot projects with.
+A big part of my role is engagement – internally and externally.
+This means working with technical expertise and the sales community to get that link with our customers to really understand what areas we should be looking at.
+In terms of a typical day for engagement it might be organising innovation sessions at technical or external events to showcase and engage customers in innovation, and to create that feedback loop directly with customers to help prioritise the innovation activity we should be focusing on now and finding customers to pilot projects with.

-I also look at ideas and client challenges to build up what we call the business model canvas which is a one page business case to explain who the client is and explain what their problem is, what we can offer to solve it and what the revenue is.
-It is a very short business case for us to then start piloting a new ppject.
+I also look at ideas and client challenges to build up value propositions and short business cases so that new pilot projects can be started in the innovation lab.
 I work with people within the innovation team and outside to put all the right pieces of the jigsaw together so we have a complete input in terms of what projects should look like.
-Engagement and getting all the information we need to start a new project is the key part to what I do.
+Engagement and gathering all the information we need to start a new project is the key part to what I do.

 What is your proudest moment at LR?